isomerpages/moe-victoriajc/_culture-of-excellence/Achievements/Class of 2023.md

 Teams.
-Her hard work and discipline saw her achieve excellence in both sports.&nbsp; In the 2023 National School Games Track and Field A Division Girls Championships, Faith achieved Second Place in the 800m individual event.
-Faith also played an instrumental role in her team’s top spot in the National School Games Cross Country Championships.</p>
-<p>VJC is extremely heartened by her endeavours and her heart for the community.</p>
+Her hard work and discipline saw her achieve excellence in both sports.&nbsp; In the 2023 National School Games Track and Field A Division Girls Championships, Faith achieved Second Place in the 800m individual event and played an instrumental role in her team’s top spot in the National School Games Cross Country Championships.
+VJC is extremely heartened by her endeavours and her heart for the community.</p>
 <hr>
 <p><strong>Brishen Lin, Victoria School | </strong><em><u>#whyvj</u> My #whyvj is the people that define our unique culture!
 They drove me and gave me the space to constantly grow daily, both in academic and non-academic areas as well as to pursue other initiatives as part of well-rounded education 😃 This is how VJ has shaped me - teaching me the value of constant growth and learning to look out for and give back to those who have shaped us 🤟</em>
 </p>